 The BRTB adopted an updated Public Participation Plan in June 2018.
-The new plan updates information detailed in a previous version based on Fixing America's Surface Transportation (FAST) Act, a federal law that authorizes transportation funding to address such things as new technologies and a review of the most effective public involvement practices.
+The plan updates information detailed in a previous version based on Fixing America's Surface Transportation (FAST) Act, a federal law that authorizes transportation funding to address such things as new technologies and a review of the most effective public involvement practices.
 The plan was created in coordination with the Public Advisory Committee and other stakeholders.
 The public involvement procedures provide a framework and methodology for involving the public in all metropolitan planning activities.
-The Public Participation Plan is available online at www.baltometro.org.
+The Public Participation Plan is available online in English and in Spanish.

-There was a 30(+) day public comment period on the Draft Conformity Determination, beginning May 9, 2019.
+There is a 30(+) day public comment period on the Draft Conformity Determination, beginning in June 2020.
 This public comment period meets the transportation conformity public participation requirements in 93.105 (e) of the Conformity Rule, which states that reasonable public access be provided to technical and policy information at the beginning of the public comment period and prior to taking formal action on a conformity determination for all transportation plans and TIPs.
-There were opportunities for the public to comment in person on the Draft Conformity Determination during several meetings listed below.
+There are opportunities for the public to comment in person on the Draft Conformity Determination during several meetings listed below.

-- May 1, 2019 Interagency Consultation Group ICG addresses emission results - June 6, 2019 Public Advisory Committee review and comment opportunity on the Conformity Determination, TIP, and Maximize 2045 - July 10, 2019 Joint Interagency Consultation Group/ Technical Committee Meeting the ICG and TC address the Conformity Determination, TIP, and Maximize 2045 - July 24, 2018 BRTB Meeting BRTB addresses the Conformity Determination, TIP, and Maximize 2045
+- May 13, 2020 Interagency Consultation Group ICG addresses emission results - June 24, 2020 Public Advisory Committee review and comment opportunity on the Conformity Determination and TIP - July 28, 2020 BRTB Meeting public participation opportunity

+- August 4, 2020 Joint Interagency Consultation Group/ Technical Committee Meeting the ICG and TC address the Conformity Determination and TIP - August 25, 2020 BRTB Meeting BRTB addresses the Conformity Determination and TIP

 The Conformity Determination and its appendices were made available at www.baltometro.org throughout the public comment period.
-The document was available online and in printed format at the Regional Information Center, located at the Baltimore Metropolitan Council.
+The document was available online and in printed format at the Baltimore Metropolitan Council.